joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 This works for simple tasks.
 Summarisation.
 Classification.
 Extraction.
 Translation.
 The model does one thing and stops.

 Even with system prompts, few-shot examples, and structured outputs, it's still a prompt.
-You've made the input fancier.
-The basic pattern hasn't changed: text in, text out, done.
+The input is more sophisticated, but the basic pattern hasn't changed: text in, text out, done.

 ## The agent: a loop that decides when to stop